 Knights of ColumbusThe Knights of Columbus are Catholic gentlemen committed to the exemplification of charity, unity, fraternity and patriotism.
 St. Jude Council 11639, with over 50 members, meets monthly for dinner at the homes of members.
 Being a Knight involves a commitment to our community, St. Jude Church, and our families.
 We welcome Catholic men 18 years of age and older.
 To learn more about our council, feel free to attend one of our monthly meetings.

 Liturgy CommitteeThe Liturgy Committee's function is to ensure the celebration of Mass is reverent and that it elevates the worship of parishioners.
-The committee works with the pastor in planning and execution of the Mass and other liturgical activities in accordance with the USCCB and Diocesan guidelines.
+The committee works with the pastor in planning and execution of the Mass and other liturgical activities in accordance with national and diocesan guidelines and rubrics.
 Committee members also decorate the church based on the liturgical season.

 |